Atrium European Real Estate Limited / Notification of share buyback transactions (Article 5 of Reg. (EU) market abuse)

 food, fashion and entertainment shopping centres in the best urban locations.

-Atrium owns 26 properties with a total gross leasable area of over 808,100 sqm
+Atrium owns 26 properties with a total gross leasable area of 808,100 sqm and

-and with a total market value of approximately EUR2.5 billion.
-These properties
+with a total market value of approximately EUR2.5 billion.
+These properties are

 exception of one, are all managed by Atrium's internal team of retail real